Topological Noetherianity of polynomial functors: Introduction

 \subsection{The main theorem}

 We will establish the following fundamental theorem.

-\begin{thm} Let $\Vec$ be the category of finite-dimensional vector spaces over an infinite field $K$, and let $P:\Vec \to \Vec$ be a finite-degree polynomial functor.
-Then $P$ is Noetherian as a $\Vec$-topological space. \end{thm}
+\begin{theorem} Let $\VVec$ be the category of finite-dimensional vector spaces over an infinite field $K$, and let $P:\VVec \to \VVec$ be a finite-degree polynomial functor.
+Then $P$ is Noetherian as a $\VVec$-topological space. \end{theorem}

-\begin{re} The restriction to infinite $K$ is crucial for the set-up and the proofs below---e.g., it is used in the decomposition of a polynomial functors into homogeneous parts and, implicitly, to argue that if an algebraic group $\GL_n(K)$ preserves an ideal, then so does its Lie algebra.
-In future work, we will pursue versions of Theorem~\ref{thm:Noetherianity} over $\ZZ$ and possibly over finite fields. \end{re}
+\begin{remark} The restriction to infinite $K$ is crucial for the set-up and the proofs below---e.g., it is used in the decomposition of a polynomial functors into homogeneous parts and, implicitly, to argue that if an algebraic group $\GL_n(K)$ preserves an ideal, then so does its Lie algebra.
+In future work, we will pursue versions of Theorem~\ref{thm:Noetherianity} over $\ZZ$ and possibly over finite fields. \end{remark}

 Theorem~\ref{thm:Noetherianity} will be useful in different contexts where finiteness results are sought for.
 In the remainder of this section we discuss several such consequences; since an earlier version of this paper appeared on the arxiv, several other ramifications have appeared, e.g., in \cite{Erman17}.